RackunSec/WAPT-Suite/auto/README.md

 ```bash
 python3 AutoWeb.py (URLS FILE)
 ```
- 3. This will generate a new directory in the current directory `./pentest/auto_web/(DOMAIN NAME)/`
+ 3. This will generate a new directory in the current directory `./pentest/auto_web/(DOMAIN NAME)/`.
+All log files will be located in this new directory.